hpe-dev-incubator/hpe-dev-portal/content/blog/vlan-versus-vxlan.md

 * VXLAN Header has the following fields:

-  * Flags -  The  bit would be set to 1 for a valid VXLAN Network ID (VNI).
+  * Flags -  The `"I"` bit would be set to 1 for a valid VXLAN Network ID (VNI).
 The other reserved 7 bits would be set to zero.
   * VXLAN-ID: This is the 24 bit value used to designate the VXLAN overlay network.

 ### VLAN and VXLAN Configuration: